smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Advanced SQL Joins/06 - Outer Joins.md

 Predicate logic placed in the ON clause behaves differently than predicate logic in the WHERE clause.
 Notice the difference in output between these two queries.

-Placing prediate login in the ON statment preserves the outer join.
+Placing predicate login in the ON statement preserves the outer join.

 ```sql
 SELECT  a.ID,